Einsums/Einsums/docs/sphinx/user/index.rst

 ##################

 This guide is an overview and explains the important features;
 details are found in the reference.
+Follow the links below to find more information on the specific parts of Einsums.

 .. toctree::
     :caption: Getting started